ashu26jha/collator-gen/README.md

 First two are easiest to tackle as they are trivial.
 Now we need to build the `ICU4XCollatorOptions`.
 This option can be selected by the user in the frontend.
 Now what remains is that selecting in-depth fields as well.

 Do check out the Adapter in `main.rs`

+Also, once this project is finished we could possibly think about integrating `schemars`.